Badminton player in action

 Silat: The Ancestral Martial Art

-Bersilat or Pencak Silat is much more than a self-defense method.
+Bersilat, or Pencak Silat, is far more than a method of self-defence.
 It is a spiritual and cultural discipline, often accompanied by traditional music (Gendang Silat).
-Recognized by UNESCO, this art is omnipresent at weddings and official ceremonies.
+Recognised by UNESCO, this art is ever-present at weddings and official ceremonies.

 Technique

-Fluid movements inspired by local wildlife, using hands and feet.
+Fluid movements inspired by local wildlife, using both hands and feet.

 Weapons

-Use of the Keris (traditional dagger) and Parang (machete).
+The use of the Keris (a traditional dagger) and the Parang (a machete).

 Schools

-Many centers in Kuala Lumpur offer classes for all levels.
+Many centres in Kuala Lumpur offer classes for all levels.

 Philosophy

-Mental discipline, respect for elders, and self-control are at the heart of Silat.
+Mental discipline, respect for elders and self-mastery lie at the heart of Silat.

 Malaysia invests heavily in its sports complexes for the well-being of its residents.